• Skip to primary navigation

 Anything larger than that, roast 13 to 15 minutes per pound.

-How to cook a Thanksgiving Turkey
+How To Cook a Thanksgiving Turkey

 There are many ways to cook a turkey.
 Whether you’re planning keto Christmas recipes or your low carb Thanksgiving, you’ve got quite a few options.